-Here are some ways you can keep your watershed healthy this winter.
+Here are some easy options you can keep your watershed healthy.

 Hold the salt